nchain-innovation/utxo-as-a-service/docs/Project.md

 * Bulk write to utxo set in tx
 * Bulk delete from utxo set in tx
 * Print created databases on startup

 * Fix fee calculation
+* Write utxo set to database
+* Load txs from database on startup
 ## In Progress
 * Load txs from database on startup

 * Check on mainnet
-* Write utxo set to database

 ## TODO
 Get web interface working